whitneyburton/portfolios/students/1510/dan-winter/20151120-dan-winter-m1.markdown

 #### Scores:

-* Ruby Syntax & API 4: Developer is able to write Ruby with a minimum of reference or debugging
+* Ruby Syntax & API - 4: Developer is able to write Ruby with a minimum of reference or debugging
-* Ruby Style 4: Developer solves problems with a balance between conciseness and clarity
+* Ruby Style - 4: Developer solves problems with a balance between conciseness and clarity
-* Tests: 3: Developer writes tests that are effective validation of functionality, but don't drive the design
+* Tests - 3: Developer writes tests that are effective validation of functionality, but don't drive the design
-* Workflow 3: Developer demonstrates comfort with their tools and makes some use of keyboard shortcuts
+* Workflow - 3: Developer demonstrates comfort with their tools and makes some use of keyboard shortcuts
-* Collaboration 3: Developer lays out their thinking before attacking a problem and integrates feedback through the process
+* Collaboration - 3: Developer lays out their thinking before attacking a problem and integrates feedback through the process

 #### Dan's Reflection: